 The content declaration shall have the form of a list of materials and chemical substances including information on their environmental and hazardous properties.
 The gross weight of material shall be declared in the EPD at a minimum of 99 % of one unit of product.
-The following materials/ substances shall be listed:
+For tomato products, the weight of fresh tomato required for each of the used to produce tomato juice shall be specified.